e18e/e18e/docs/docs/publishing.md

 These settings ensure that outside contributors cannot run arbitrary code in your workflows without your approval first, and that all actions used in your workflows are pinned to a specific commit SHA, preventing supply-chain attacks through action updates.

+> [!NOTE]
+> If your repository is part of an organization, we highly recommend you make these changes to the organisation as a whole rather than this specific repository.
+> This will ensure all repositories in the organisation have a consistent security measures in place.

 #### Branch Protection

 Navigate to `Settings > Branches` and configure:

 - ✓ Create a ruleset for your default branch (e.g. `main`)
 - ✓ Require a pull request before merging
+- ✓ Require approvals (set to at least 1)
+- ✓ Dismiss stale pull request approvals when new commits are pushed
+- ✓ Require approval of the most recent reviewable push

 This ensures that nobody can push directly to the `main` branch, and that all changes are reviewed before being merged.